Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 Why did your fish die or suffer after a water change?

-Water changes are beneficial to the aquatic inhabitants of the tank but should be executed properly.
+Water changes are beneficial to the aquatic inhabitants of the tank but only when they’re executed properly.

 If your aquarium fish die after a water change it likely has to do with the sudden shift in water parameters: